MethodsAndPractices/vsteam/CONTRIBUTING.md

 I have found writing the help before I start to write the function saves me a lot of time.
 This forces me to think of all the use cases of the function and which parameters I plan to support.
 It also allows me to get the boring part out of the way so I end on a high note writing the code.

+You can run gen-help.ps1 from the .docs folder to make sure you can generate the help file.

 ### Write Unit Test

 Using [Pester](https://github.com/pester/Pester) write unit test for the new function.
 I am a firm believer if I cannot write a test before I write the code I am not clear on what I expect the code to do.
 After writing the help first writing the unit tests should be pretty straight forward.